March 16th 2025

 That doesn’t mean you can’t think about the subject more widely and explore a different genre on its own terms.
 It’s what I do with Conceptual Art, which needs explaining as such.
 As part of the thinking process you might consider what is sometimes called the postmodern landscape as with the photographs of Stephen Shore, which are interesting although not conventionally beautiful.

-The idea is emptiness, artifice, and no meaning, rather than outdoor beauty.
-My art images, although deeply conceptual, possibly relate to trompe l’oeil and certainly do to surrealism.
-The point is you can think about it and provided you respect the above, it’s interesting to do so.
+The idea is emptiness, artifice, and no meaning, not the natural outdoor aesthetic.
+My images are not quite that but similarly conceptual, possibly related to trompe l’oeil and certainly to surrealism.
+The point is you can think about the subject and provided you respect the above, it’s interesting to do so.

-I like a good photograph at Torridon and would like to be there but if I’m not, there are other things to think about.
-This is an interesting read, about experimental art.
+I like a good photograph at Torridon and want to be there for a walk but if I’m not, there are other things to think about.
+This is another interesting read, about experimental art.

 Therapeutic

 I find it a little underwhelming when a scientific study “proves” the benefits of nature.
-Does the scientist not walk, so for them it’s a new discovery?
-Do walkers need confirmation in the form of brain scans, blood pressure readings, or heart rate data?
+Does the scientist not walk, so for them it’s a new data discovery?
+Do walkers need confirmation in the form of brain scans, blood pressure readings, or heart rates?
 Do doctors not know about it, and never suggest their patients walk a few times every week?

 As Bob Dylan said, you don’t need a weather man to know which way the wind blows.
 He liked the I Ching, incidentally.

-It is interesting however if this encourages people to walk, and might be used in clinical settings, when you read about or listen to this kind of study.
+It is interesting however if it encourages people to walk, and might be used clinically, when you read about or listen to this kind of study.